 Amy Cox, Ph.D., earned a B.A. in Philosophy from Temple University, an M.A. in International Peace and Conflict Resolution from Arcadia University, and a Ph.D. in Political Science from McGill University.
-Dr. Cox is currently serving as Interim Academic and Administrative Director of the IPCR program managing all day-to-day activities, student affairs, curricula and program development.
+As Director of the IPCR program she manages the budget, all day-to-day activities, student affairs, curricula and program development, recruitment and admissions, as well as teaching the foundation course and capstone and lastly, student advising.
 Dr. Cox’s scholarly expertise is in non-traditional international security, particularly political violence and ethnic conflicts, and she has completed fieldwork in Quebec and Ireland.
-Dr. Cox is also an active facilitator of the Alternatives to Violence Project (AVP) at Graterford Prison, and Healing and Rebuilding Our Communities (HROC) workshops.
+Dr. Cox is also an active facilitator of the Alternatives to Violence Project (AVP) at Graterford Prison, and Healing and Rebuilding Our Communities (HROC) workshops, which she was trained in Rwanda and Burundi by genocide survivors.
 Most recently, Dr. Cox won a 2013 United States Institute of Peace to Support Public Education for Peacebuilding grant to support the IPCR Forum on Transforming Conflict and Building Peace.
 Read more.

 Samer Abboud, Ph.D., Assistant Professor of History and International Studies, began teaching at Arcadia in Fall 2010.
 He earned a Ph.D. in Arab and Islamic Studies from the University of Exeter’s Institute of Arab and Islamic Studies in 2007 where he conducted research on the political economy of marketization in Syria.
 In his research and teaching, he explores questions of political economy, migration and mobility, and citizenship, particularly within the context of the non-Western world.
 Dr. Abboud has published in such journals as Arab Studies Quarterly, New Political Science, and Review of Middle East Studies, as well as in several edited collections.
 In addition to this, he has written on Syria’s political economy, publishing two monographs on Syrian Trade Policy and Marketization in Syria.
 Dr. Abboud also serves as a Fellow at the Center for Syrian Studies in St. Andrew’s, Scotland, and as Managing Editor of the International Journal of Contemporary Iraqi Studies.
 Read more.